All titles must include the following information:

 - Japanese metadata language you will only see Japan as an eligible location on the Availability tab.

 You can only select one metadata language per title and it can't be changed after selected.
-To add a new location, you must add a new titles with the metadata language that corresponds to the location you want to publish to (i.e. English metadata language for U.S. and UK, German metadata language for Germany, or Japanese metadata language for Japan).
+To add a new location, you must add a new titles with the metadata language that corresponds to the location you want to submit content to (i.e. English metadata language for U.S. and UK, German metadata language for Germany, or Japanese metadata language for Japan).

 For example, if you only see U.S. or UK on your availability tab, but you want to submit content in Germany or Japan, you will need to create new title entry and select German or Japanese metadata language, respectively.
 You must also provide localized audio or captions file for Germany, or localized audio and burnt-in subtitles for Japan (Note: Japan doesn't support Japanese caption files).

 Sign in to your Prime Video Direct account and complete the territory request form to request access to additional publishing locations.

 We're unable to process your request unless all fields within the form are completed.
 Please don't submit more than one request.
 There is a very high standard for publishing in other territories and completion of the request form doesn't guarantee expanded publishing access.
 Prime Video Direct reserves the right to allow or revoke publishing titles to additional locations.

 Note: Prime Video Direct doesn't accept publishing requests for India or Rest of world territories via email or our Contact us form.